-2.2.3 Video Parameters
+3.1 Video Parameters

-You can set-up custom video and audio media configurations that use as little as 32 Kbps all the way up to 6.0MB for HD video enabled endpoints.
+Custom video and audio media configurations can be defined that use as little as 32 Kbps all the way up to 6.0MB for HD video enabled endpoints.
 However, HD video is not recommended for Low Bandwidth networks.
 The required minimum bitrates for HD video exceed Low Bandwidth network capacity.

 The video parameters for media configurations include: